farirpgs/fari-app/lib/srds/fate-core.md

 After a conflict, when you get a minute to breathe, any stress boxes you checked off become available for your use again.

-{example}

-Og batters Landon with a whopping 3-shift hit on this exchange, wielding a giant club with spikes.
+> Og batters Landon with a whopping 3-shift hit on this exchange, wielding a giant club with spikes.
+>

-Looking at his character sheet, Lenny sees that he’s only got two stress boxes left—a 2-point and a 4-point.
+> Looking at his character sheet, Lenny sees that he’s only got two stress boxes left—a 2-point and a 4-point.
+>

-Because his 3-point box is already checked, the hit must be absorbed by a higher-value box.
+> Because his 3-point box is already checked, the hit must be absorbed by a higher-value box.
 He reluctantly checks off the 4-point box.
+>

-Amanda and Lenny describe the outcome—Landon gets his sword up just in time to barely deflect a blow that shatters a nearby crate, peppering Landon’s face with splintered wood.
+> Amanda and Lenny describe the outcome—Landon gets his sword up just in time to barely deflect a blow that shatters a nearby crate, peppering Landon’s face with splintered wood.
 One inch closer, and it might have been his face that got splintered.
+>

-Landon has one more stress box on his sheet, a 2-shift box.
+> Landon has one more stress box on his sheet, a 2-shift box.
 That means his reserves are almost gone, and the next major hit he takes is going to hurt bad....

-#### Consequences
+### Consequences

 The second option you have for mitigating a hit is taking a consequence.
 A consequence is more severe than stress—it represents some form of lasting injury or setback that you accrue from the conflict, something that’s going to be a problem for your character after the conflict is over.

 Consequences come in three levels of severity—mild, moderate, and severe.
 Each one has a different shift value: two, four, and six, respectively.
 On your character sheet, you have a number of available consequence slots, in this section:

-{example}

-[Your character sheet image here]
+{Your character sheet image here}

 When you use a consequence slot, you reduce the shift value of the attack by the shift value of the consequence.
 You can use more than one consequence at a time if they’re available.
 Any of the hit’s remaining shifts must be handled by a stress box to avoid being taken out.